On circular external difference families: Introduction

 The aim of this paper is to study cyclic CEDFs having $m$ odd and $\ell$ even, where $\lambda=1$.
 As mentioned above, the existence of such a CEDF is known only in some cases when $v=m\ell^2+1$ is a prime.
-We show the existence of a $(v,m,\ell,1)$-CEDF for any odd $m$ and $\ell=2$ in Theorem \ref{main:1} and for $m=3$ and any even $\ell$ in Theorem \ref{main:2}; the proofs of these results are constructive.
+In Section \ref{sec:l=2}, Theorem \ref{main:1} provides a $(v,m,\ell,1)$-CEDF for any odd $m\geq 3$ with $\ell=2$; for $m=3$ and any even $\ell\geq 2$, existence is established in Theorem \ref{main:2} (Section \ref{sec:m=3}).
+In all cases, the proofs are constructive.
+The approach used to obtain these results is described in Section~\ref{sec:approach}, where we formalize the notion of a CEDF whose sets are arithmetic progressions and explain how their ``steps'' play a central role in ensuring the CEDF properties.

+In \cite{HJM}, the authors introduce the concept of equivalent CEDF, namely the case in which there is an affine transformation mapping one to another.
+More precisely, two CEDFs over a group $G$, say $\cA=(A_{0},\ldots, A_{m-1})$ and $\cB=(B_{0},\ldots, B_{m-1})$, are said to be \emph{equivalent} if there is a triple $(\varphi, g, z)$, where $\varphi$ is an automorphism of $G$, $g\in G$, and $z\in \Z_m$ such that $\varphi(A_i)+g = B_{i+z}$, for every $i\in\Z_m$.
+In the same paper \cite[Theorem 5.6]{HJM}, it is shown that there exist at least two inequivalent $(4\ell^2+1, 4, \ell, 1)$-CEDF for every non-prime $\ell>1$.
+To the best of our knowledge, this appears to be the only known result on inequivalent CEDFs.
+Given the scarcity of results on inequivalent CEDFs, it is notable that the notion of ``pattern'' of an arithmetic CEDF (introduced in Section \ref{sec:approach}) can be used to easily show that the two CEDFs built in Theorems \ref{main:1} and \ref{main:0} are inequivalent.
+Further results on inequivalent CEDFs will be presented in Section \ref{sec:inequivalent}.
+We conclude in Section \ref{sec:conclusions} with further questions and open problems.

+Here are some basic concepts and notations we will use throughout the paper.
+Given two subsets $S_1, S_2$ of a group $G$, we define